 - a.
 PVC may be used for water line up to 24 inches in diameter. - b.
 For pipe diameter of 12 inches or less, pipe shall meet requirements of AWWA Standard C900 and shall be either DR 18 or DR 14 as approved on the drawings. - c.
-For pipe diameter of greater than12 inches through 24 inches, pipe shall meet requirements of AWWA Standard C905 and shall be either DR 25 or DR 18 as approved on the drawings. - d.
+For pipe diameter of greater than 12 inches through 24 inches, pipe shall meet requirements of AWWA Standard C905 and shall be either DR 25 or DR 18 as approved on the drawings. - d.
 All pipe must have adjusted #12 tracer wire (solid core) with testing stations every 550' on transmission lines unless valves are specified. - e.
 Fittings for all pipe shall be ductile iron meeting the requirements of AWWA Standards C104 and C110 and C153 for short body ductile iron.
-PVC Fittings are not allowed.
+PVC Fittings are not allowed. - f.
+All test stations not in roadways shall have a blue carsonite type marker post.